Beekeeping: Early history

 At least 10,000 years ago, humans began to attempt to maintain colonies of wild bees in artificial hives made from hollow logs, wooden boxes, pottery vessels, and woven straw baskets known as skeps.
 Depictions of humans collecting honey from wild bees date to 10,000 years ago.
 Beekeeping in pottery vessels began about 9,000 years ago in North Africa.
 Traces of beeswax have been found in potsherds throughout the Middle East beginning about 7,000 BCE.
+In the Borjomi region of Georgia, archaeologists discovered the world's oldest known honey, dating back approximately 5,500 years, highlighting Georgia's ancient beekeeping traditions and the ritual use of honey in burial practices.
 Domestication of bees is shown in Egyptian art from around 4,500 years ago.
 Simple hives and smoke were used, and honey was stored in jars, some of which were found in the tombs of pharaohs such as Tutankhamun.
 In the 18th century, European understanding of the colonies and biology of bees allowed the construction of the movable comb hive so honey could be harvested without destroying the entire colony.

 Honeybees were kept in Egypt from antiquity.
 On the walls of the sun temple of Nyuserre Ini from the Fifth Dynasty before 2,422 BCE, workers are depicted blowing smoke into hives as they remove honeycombs.
 Inscriptions detailing the production of honey are found on the tomb of Pabasa from the Twenty-sixth Dynasty c.
 650 BCE, in which cylindrical hives are depicted along with people pouring honey into jars.